Make a donation

 • Avoid extractions and periodontal surgery, if possible, as well as dental implants.

-In addition to their intended effects, all prescription medication have other effects that you may not want – i.e., side effects.
-Ask your healthcare team, particularly your pharmacist and your nurse-educator, about:
+In addition to their intended effects, prescription medication may have side effects you may not want.

-• The potential side effects of the medications you are prescribed.
+potential side effects of the medications you’re prescribed

-• What you can do to relieve side effects you may experience.
+what you can do to relieve any side effects you may experience

 • Anti-sickness (anti-emetic) drugs can help prevent nausea and vomiting.